ElianeBriand/SMolDock/docs/UsingPythonModule.md

 module (mostly, RDKit), like `mol.getRDKitMol()`.
 This is possible if both SmolDock and the module are compiled with the exact same boost_python version (major, minor and subrelease version number).
 If it is not the case, automatic conversion will fail with the aforementioned error.
 Recompile either SmolDock or RDKit with the appropriate, same boost_python version.
 Or do not use the RDKit export features, the rest of SmolDock (and RDKit) will work perfectly fine : they just won't communicate.
+You can also do LD_PRELOAD and/or rename
+.so file.
+This mostly works.